Vicky-codes17/Myweather-app/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: FEATURES
 labels: ''
 assignees: ''

 ---

----
-name: Feature Request
+# ✨ Feature Request
-about: Suggest a new feature for ClimoCast
-title: "[Feature] Short description"
-labels: enhancement
-assignees: ''
----

-## Feature Description
+## Description
-A clear and concise description of the feature you’d like to see.

----
+Describe the new feature or improvement.

-## Why This Feature Is Useful
+## Why is this needed?
+Explain why this feature would be useful.

+## Suggested Solution
-Explain how this feature will improve the app or help users.
+How can this feature be added or improved?

----

-## Possible Implementation
+## Acceptance Criteria
-(Optional) Describe how you think this could be implemented.

----
+- [ ] Clear description
+- [ ] Useful for users
+- [ ] Possible to implement

-## Additional Notes
+## Checklist
-Add any extra ideas, references, or screenshots.
+- [ ] Feature described clearly
+- [ ] Benefits explained
+- [ ] Solution suggested